-- 2.1 The principal aim of the archaeological evaluation will be to determine the character, extent, date, integrity, state of preservation and quality of any identified archaeological deposits; therefore, ensuring their preservation by record. - 2.2 This will be undertaken by a programme of archaeological works comprising an archaeological wathing brief. - 2.3 To address the main aim, the general objectives are to: - Based on the findings from the archaeological desk-based assessment, an archaeological watching brief will be undertaken; - Ensure the recording of any archaeological assets discovered during the archaeological watching brief; - Ensure that any below ground archaeological deposits exposed are promptly identified; - Ensure the recording of all archaeological remains, to place this record in its local context and to make this record available; - Undertake a programme of post-investigation assessment; - · Produce a report and disseminate the results; and - · Make provision for archive deposition. - 2.4 This specification conforms to the requirements of current national and local planning policy (including NPPF [2019]).
-It has been designed in accordance with current best archaeological practice, and the appropriate national and local standards and guidelines, including: - Management of Recording Projects in the Historic Environment: MORPHE (English Heritage 2006); - Code of Conduct (Chartered Institute for Archaeologists [ClfA [revised edition] 2014); - Standard and Guidance for Archaeological Excavation (CIfA [revised edition] 2014); and - Standard and Guidance for Archaeological Field Evaluation (ClfA [revised edition] 2014). - 2.5 All aspects of the evaluation will be placed in the public domain by depositing the results with the Greater Manchester Historic Environment Record (HER).
+- 2.1 The principal aim of the archaeological evaluation will be to determine the character, extent, date, integrity, state of preservation and quality of any identified archaeological deposits; therefore, ensuring their preservation by record. - 2.2 This will be undertaken by a programme of archaeological works comprising targeted trial trenching evaluation. - 2.3 To address the main aim, the general objectives are to: - Ensure the recording of any archaeological assets discovered during the archaeological evaluation; - Ensure that any below ground archaeological deposits exposed are promptly identified; - Ensure the recording of all archaeological remains, to place this record in its local context and to make this record available; - Undertake a programme of post-investigation assessment; - Produce a report and disseminate the results; and - Make provision for archive deposition. - 2.4 This specification conforms to the requirements of current national and local planning policy (including NPPF [revised 2019]).
+It has been designed in accordance with current best archaeological practice, and the appropriate national and local standards and guidelines, including: - Management of Recording Projects in the Historic Environment: MORPHE (English Heritage [revised edition] 2015); - Code of Conduct (Chartered Institute for Archaeologists [ClfA [revised edition] 2019); and - Standard and Guidance for Archaeological Excavation (ClfA [revised edition] 2020); and - Standard and Guidance for Archaeological Field Evaluation (CIfA [revised edition] 2020). - 2.5 All aspects of the evaluation will be placed in the public domain by depositing the results with the Greater Manchester Historic Environment Record (HER).